-100 "University" means the University of Saskatchewan.

-"University Members" means those participating in Research at or under the auspices of the University.
+- "University" means the University of Saskatchewan. - "University Members" means those participating in Research at or under the auspices of the University.
 This includes, but is not limited to faculty, librarians, professors emeriti, sessional lecturers, staff, trainees, clinical faculty, graduate and undergraduate students, adjunct professors, visiting professors, visiting scholars, professional affiliates, associate members, residents, and postdoctoral fellows (PDFs).

-107 "University Officials" include Senior Administrators, department heads, directors, and108 managers.
+"University Officials" include Senior Administrators, department heads, directors, and managers.

-110 4.0 Scope of this Policy
+4.0 Scope of this Policy

-- 111 This Policy applies to all University Members involved in Research, in any capacity - 112 whatsoever.
+- 111 This Policy applies to all University Members involved in Research, in any capacity - whatsoever.
 Nothing in this Policy and related Procedures will limit or amend the provisions of - any existing collective agreement at the University.
 The Procedures in this Policy will not be - used if an Allegation is, or has been addressed using another University procedure.

-Lack of awareness of the Policy and/or impairment by alcohol or drugs are not defenses for a

-116 breach of this Policy.
+- 115 Lack of awareness of the Policy and/or impairment by alcohol or drugs are not defenses for a - 116 breach of this Policy.

-117 5.0 Responsibilities
+5.0 Responsibilities

-- 118 Research at the University will be conducted in accordance with the following assigned - 119 responsibilities and as required by the Tri-Agency Framework on Responsible Conduct of - 120 Research:

-121 University Members are responsible for conducting their Research according to the highest 122 standards of research integrity.
-University Members are responsible for:
+- 118 Research at the University will be conducted in accordance with the following assigned - responsibilities and as required by the Tri-Agency Framework on Responsible Conduct of - 120 Research: - 121 University Members are responsible for familiarizing themselves with the scholarly standards - and practices that are generally accepted within the relevant scholarly field and following them - according to the highest standards of research integrity.
+University Members are responsible - 124 for: - a.

-- a.
 Obtaining all required University and respective agency approvals for Research including, but not limited to Research involving human participants or animal subjects, fieldwork, biohazards, radioisotopes, or environmental impact. - b.
 Ensuring that their Research is conducted in accordance with approved protocols and that they adhere to all reporting requirements. - c.
 Ensuring students and research staff are carefully supervised and trained in the conduct of Research, including experiments, processing of acquired data, recording of data and other results, interpretation of results, publication, and the storage and protection of Research records and materials. - d.
 Exercising scholarly and scientific rigour and integrity in recording, analyzing and interpreting data, and in reporting and publishing data and findings.
-This includes keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreements, institutional policies, laws, regulations and professional or disciplinary standards in a manner that will allow verification or replication of the work by others. - Ensuring institutional expert resources and supports are accessed to secure data and to protect the privacy of any individuals whose personal information has been obtained as part of any Research activities as required under the University's Freedom of Information and Protection of Privacy Policy, The Local Authority Freedom of Information and Protection of Privacy Act, The Health Information Protection Act, and the Tri-Council Policy Classical Ethics I, School Ethics - Statement: Ethical Conduct of Research Involving Humans (TCPS 2, 2018). f.
-Managing funds acquired for the support of Research as required by the Tri-Agency Guide - 145 on Financial Administration, research funding agreements and University policies on 146 Research Administration.
-Grant fund expenditures must contribute to the direct costs of - 147 the research/activities for which the funds were awarded, with benefits directly - 148 attributable to the grant; not be provided by the administering institution to their - research personnel; be effective and economical and not result in personal gain formembers of the research team. - 151g.Including as authors, with their consent, all those and only those who have materially or152conceptually contributed to, and share responsibility for, the contents of the publication - 153 or document, in a manner consistent with their respective contributions and authorship
+This includes keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreements, institutional policies, laws, regulations and professional or disciplinary standards in a manner that will allow verification or replication of the work by others. - 140 e.
+Respecting the inherent and collective sovereign rights of First Nations, Métis and Inuit 141 people to ownership and governance of their data. - f.
+Ensuring institutional expert resources and supports are accessed to secure data and to protect the privacy of any individuals whose personal information has been obtained as part of any Research activities as required under the University's Freedom of Information and Protection of Privacy Policy, The Local Authority Freedom of Information and Protection of Privacy Act, The Health Information Protection Act, and the Tri-Council Policy Statement: Ethical Conduct of Research Involving Humans (TCPS 2, 2018). - g.
+Managing funds acquired for the support of Research as required by the Tri-Agency Guide on Financial Administration, research funding agreements and University policies on Research Administration.
+Grant fund expenditures must contribute to the direct costs of the research/activities for which the funds were awarded, with benefits directly attributable to the grant; not be provided by the administering institution to their research personnel; be effective and economical and not result in personal gain for